GIST-CSBL/DD-PRiSM/README.md

     - test_mono: Test the Monotherapy model with the monotherapy dataset (return the loss and performance metrics)

-    - predict_mono: predict the viability of samples in the dataset with a trained Monotherapy model (return the real viabilities and the predicted viabilities)
+    - predict_mono: predict the viability of samples in the dataset with a trained Monotherapy model (return the real viabilities and the predicted liabilities)

   - 00_CombinationtherapyUtils.ipynb: The Combination therapy model and functions related to the Combination therapy model.

     -　CombinationDataset (Class): The dataset class for the combination therapy treatment data (for the training of the Combination therapy model)